Monte Monega

 Monte Monega is a 1882 m mountain of the Ligurian Alps, in Italy.

 Geography

 The mountain belongs to the province of Imperia, in Liguria.
 In the SOIUSA (International Standardized Mountain Subdivision of the Alps) it belongs to the Nodo del Monte Saccarello group and Costiera Monega-Carmo di Brocchi subgroup (SOIUSA code: I/A-1.II-A.1.b).
 Monte Monega is the tripoint where the valleys of Argentina, Giara di Rezzo and Arroscia meet.
 Also the territories of three comuni (Montegrosso Pian Latte, Rezzo and Molini di Triora) meet on the top of the mountain, which is marked by a Summit cross.
+Its topographic prominence is of 92 metres.

 History

 The slopes of Monte Monega were deforested during past centuries in order to increase pasture land.
 The highest part of the mountain is still used as a grazing area for local cattle, and maintains a good amount of biodiversity.

 Access to the summit

 The summit of Monte Monega can be easily reached on foot starting from Colle del Garezzo (NW) or from Passo della Teglia (SW).
 The mountain in winter is a well known snowshoes hike.